Similarities between property and cyber markets present an opportunity

 Buyers in the property sector haven’t been able to secure adequate limits to protect themselves against these rising costs – often due to an inability to determine adequate limits at commercially viable prices.

-The urgency of the problem is only growing as the frequency of large losses has accelerated: between 1980-2022, the sector globally saw on average 8.1 billion dollar+ claims event per year.
-Between 2018-2022, that number grew to 18 events on average.
+According to the Gallagher white paper, the urgency of the problem is only growing as the frequency of large loss events has accelerated: between 1980-2022, the sector globally saw on average eight billion-dollar claims events per year.
+Between 2018-2022, that number grew to eighteen billion-dollar claims events on average per year.

 Captives as a solution